umass-gis/metadata-scripts/4_parseCSVToMultipleJSONs/README.md

 This Python script reads a CSV containing [OGM Aardvark](https://opengeometadata.org) metadata and parses it into individual GeoJSON files for each record.
 The script is designed to parse the output from `3_formatCSVToAardvark.py`.

 For an example of how to format an input CSV for this script, check out the file `test_data_3_aardvark.csv` in the [test data pack](https://github.com/umass-gis/metadata-scripts/blob/main/test_data.zip).

+## Customizations

+`mods_ID` - the unique ID that we use in naming the output file.
+You can substitute any other field, or change this part of the code to name output files as you wish.